Amsterdam

 Intro

-In Amsterdam, luxury smells of beeswax and polished wood from 17th-century canal houses.
-We have selected 10 addresses that blend Dutch history and contemporary comfort, far from the clichés of the Venice of the North.
+In Amsterdam, luxury smells of beeswax and the polished wood of 17th-century canal houses.
+We've selected 10 addresses that blend Dutch history and contemporary comfort, far from the clichés of the Venice of the North.
 All boast scores above 8.5/10 and real personality.

 The selection